 Each CAS has a local volunteer board of directors that is accountable for the functioning and financial well-being of their agency.
-The Ministry of Children, Community and Social Services, the Ontario Child Advocate, and the Child and Family Services Review Board are government bodies that provide oversight of CASs.
+The Ministry of Children, Community and Social Services, the Child and Family Services Review Board, and the Office of the Ombudsman of Ontario are government bodies that provide oversight of CASs.